-First published by Practical Law Company as a chapter in a jurisdictional comparison resource.
+First published by Practical Law Company.

 1. Provide an overview of the electricity market in your jurisdiction, including recent trends over the last 12 months.

 The Turkish energy sector has grown quickly in recent years.
 As a result, up-to-date regulations are required to ensure that the laws for the sector match sector requirements and economic realities.
 Continued privatisation of the energy sector has reduced the role of public institutions with the aim of creating a more competitive and liberal energy market.

 The main law applicable to the Turkish electricity market is the Electricity Market Law No. 6446 (EML).
 The EML regulates the obligations of all real persons and legal entities directly involved in the generation, transmission, distribution, wholesale supply, retail supply, import, and export of electricity in Turkey.
 The EML entered into force on 30 March 2013 with the explicit purpose of establishing a more stable, strong, and transparent electricity market in Turkey.

 Background to the Electricity Market Law.
 Prior to the EML, the Electricity Market Law No. 4628 applied.
 The Electricity Market Law No. 4628 was not completely repealed with the enactment of the EML.
 Rather, its title was changed to become the Law on the Organisation and Duties of the Energy Market Regulatory Authority (EMRA Law), with some parts superseded by the EML.

 The EMRA Law established the Energy Market Regulatory Authority (EMRA) with the purpose of creating a mechanism to realise the EMRA Law’s purposes.
 Accordingly, the EMRA was established as, and continues to be, an independent authority responsible for the regulation and supervision of the Turkish electricity market.